pablo-meier/ghostlight/docs/faq.md

 ### What are the economics of ghostlight?
 Who's paying for it?
 Is ghostlight for sale?

+I'm currently paying for this out-of-pocket.
+Programming is good work and I'm working for a great company, so they compensate me well enough that I can self-run this, at least for now.
+If this grows and The Powers That Be want to charge me more than I can comfortably afford for this, I might not be able to keep it running, but lets cross that bridge when we get to it.

+### Is ghostlight for sale?

 God, I hope not.
 I have no intention to sell it.
 I'm not even a Company.

-I'm currently paying for this out-of-pocket.
-Programming is good work and I'm working for a great company, so they compensate me well enough that I can self-run this, at least for now.
-If this grows and The Powers That Be want to charge me an insane amount for this, I might not be able to keep it up, but lets cross that bridge when we get to it.

 ### Can I help work on ghostlight?

 I'm glad you asked!
-I happen to think programming and software are pretty awful ecosystems, with heavy gatekeeping preventing people from participating, especially people of underrepresented groups.
+I happen to think programming and software are pretty awful ecosystems, with heavy gatekeeping preventing enthusiastic, capable newbies from participating, especially if they are people of underrepresented groups.
 Good thing theatre's not like that!!!!

 One idea I often hear brought up as a potential solution to these issues is the notion of apprenticeships, and placing a greater emphasis on mentoring.
 I would